Shiladitya93/Capstone-Praxis/README.md

 # Capstone Project -Praxis Business School, Kolkata
-Capstone project as a part of curriculum at Praxis Business School (Kolkata)
+Capstone project is a part of the PGPDS curriculum at Praxis Business School (Kolkata)

 # Title
 Searching Linkedln using Topic Modelling